There are four stages of mesothelioma, each defined by certain disease characteristics.

 The Butchart Staging System

 The Butchart staging system is the oldest staging system.
 It is based mostly on extent of the primary tumor.
-This system is limited in that it was developed from a small sample of patients.
+This system is limited in that researchers developed it from a small sample of patients.
 Additionally, it was developed prior to the use of modern imaging methods, such as CT scans.

 Mesothelioma is present in the right or left pleura (the thin, transparent membrane which covers the lungs and lines the inside of the chest walls) and may also involve the diaphragm (the muscle separating the chest from the abdomen) on the same side.